jjlin526/AWS-Services/Management-and-Governance-Services.md

 ### AWS CloudFormation

 * Custom app requires 2 S3 buckets, 5 EC2 servers, 2 SQS queues and 3 lambda functions... could set it up all in the console.
 Lot of manual steps - what happens if we miss one or incorrectly apply settings to a resource?
 CloudFormation exists to solve this problem

+### Overview of AWS CloudFormation

+* Managed service for provisioning infrastructure based on templates
+* No additional charge
+* Templates can be YAML or JSON
+* Enables infrastructure as code
+* Manages dependencies between resources
+* Provides drift detection to find changes in your infrastructure